Jopacorrea/Jopacorrea/README.md

 From Brazil 🇧🇷, living and studying in Canada 🇨🇦

-Attending _Software Engineering Bootcamp_ at BrainStation
+Studying _Software Engineering_ at BrainStation

 And now chasing for a new career path 👨🏻‍💻